erikgrinaker/toydb/docs/README.md

 In addition, the special `NULL` value is used for an unknown value of unknown data type, following the rules of [three-valued logic](https://en.wikipedia.org/wiki/Three-valued_logic).

+Numeric types are not interchangable when stored; a float value cannot be stored in an integer column and vice-versa, even if the float value does not have a fractional part (e.g. `3.0`).

 ## SQL Syntax

 ### Keywords